CFiggers/janet-termios/README.md

 5. To make `janet-termios` available as a Janet dependency anywhere on your system, run `$ jpm install` (on Ubuntu and similar systems, may required elevated permissions, e.g. `$ sudo jpm install`)

 Now janet-termios can be imported at the Janet REPL or in a Janet source file using `(import janet-termios)`.

+Alternately, just follow the Getting Started instructions in [Joule editor](https://www.github.com/CFiggers/joule-editor).
+This library will be automatically fetched, built, and installed during the `$ jpm deps` step.